ChrisKeefe/jiggety/README.md

 ## To Contribute:
 - Open an issue describing the feature you would like to add.
-  These are my personal config scripts, and features I am not intersted in should remain in your fork.
+  These are my personal config scripts, and features I am not interested in should remain in your fork.
 - Major features should be added as independent bash scripts, with the option to run/not run exposed in the main runner script `jiggety`
 - Minor features may be added to relevant existing scripts,